 THE MUSIC RISING STORY

-Music Rising is proud to have been the recipient of the 2005 Gold Halo Award for Cause Marketing.
-The campaign was honored at a special celebration in New York in June and was once again honored in November 2006 when it received the prestigious Billboard Humanitarian Award.
+Music Rising is proud to have been the recipient of the 2005 Gold Halo Award for Cause Marketing, the 2006 Billboard Humanitarian Award and the 2008 PRISM Award.

-Many other partners throughout our first year and a half have worked very hard to raise awareness for our initiative.
-We celebrated the success of a Ticketmaster worldwide ticket auction where the four major US promoters came together as one for the cause.
+Other milestones included the success of a Ticketmaster worldwide ticket auction where the four major US promoters came together as one for the cause.
 President Bill Clinton has supported Music Rising both personally and via his efforts with the Bush-Clinton Katrina Fund.
 He is a true partner.
 We remain thankful to these and all of our other partners who have worked so hard to help support our cause.
 They know who they are and we are forever indebted to them for their kindness.
 An Icons of Music Auction event hosted by Julien’s Auctions raised over $2.4 million for Music Rising in 2007 and in 2008 our second two-day auction raised over $2 million for the cause.
 This year the Jas Hennessey & Co, provided a donation of $185,000 to continue our work.
 We are most grateful to all of our partners for their continued support as well as the musicians who have been with us since the beginning.
 The process for applying for assistance is to email DeAnna Sanchez at Mr. Holland’s Opus Foundation at firstname.lastname@example.org or to call directly at 818-762-4328.

-In closing, we wish to say that creating and building Music Rising has been a profound honor and one of the greatest experiences of our lives, and we have never ceased to be astounded by the creativity, resilience and strength of the citizens of that beleaguered region and the generosity, commitment and good will of our many supporters in this effort.
-We remain dedicated to our mission of helping the music rise again on the Central Gulf Coast.
+In closing, we wish to say that creating and building Music Rising has been a profound honor and one of the greatest experiences of our lives, and we have never ceased to be astounded by the creativity, resilience and strength of the citizens of any of the beleaguered regions and the generosity, commitment and good will of our many supporters in this effort.
+We remain dedicated to our mission of helping music always rise after disaster.